-- Acceptable abbreviations.
+- Description of Hauling Equipment – Acceptable abbreviations can be found on the List of Abbreviations page.
 If space allows, write out the complete description such as "3-axle tractor, 2-axle jeep, 3-axle semi-trailer," "3-axle tractor, 2-axle flatbed trailer," or "2-axle (make/model) pick-up, curb weight X,XXX lbs, 2-axle lowbed trailer."

 - Serial numbers should be included with vehicles, which have an inspection report.

 - All 9, 11, and 13 axle combinations must have an inspection report submitted with the application.

 - Cranes and other fixed load applications must be accompanied by an inspection report and profile sheet when applicable.